ItachiUchihaVictor/Distance-Oracle-on-Terrain-Surface/V2V/README.md

 main small_terrain.off 8

 In this example, samll_terrain.off is the terrain data file and 8 is the separation factor and the error bound e is equal to 0.25.

+# Experimental Result

+The program will save result in a file "data-file-name.txt".

+The result contains "error bound" "preprocessing time (seconds)" "query time (micor seconds)" "space (MB)" "error".

+In the aforementioned example, the result file is "small_terrain.off.txt".